bnb-chain/bnb-chain.github.io/docs/beaconchain/develop/node/install.md

 # Install Binaries

 This guide will explain how to install the binaries: `bnbchaind`  and `bnbcli`, onto your server.
 With these installed on a server, you can participate in the mainnet or testnet as a Full Node.
-Full Nodes of Beacon Chain  also help the network by accepting transactions from other nodes and then relaying them to the core BNB Chain network.
+Full Nodes of BNB Beacon Chain  also help the network by accepting transactions from other nodes and then relaying them to the core BNB Chain network.

 ## Supported Platforms
 We support running a full node on `Mac OS`, `Windows` and `Linux`.